SunnySunnia/Longitudinal-Project/Longitudinal-Trajectory.md

 ###Application/Approach with EEG data:
 ------------------------
+**Goal**
+- find trends/general trajectories of the EEG measurements for normal and autism group
+- given a set of measures over time from a new subject,  able to compare against the group trajectories and determine whether the new trajectories are more likely to belong to the normal group or the autism group
+	- risk assessment given not just a one-time measurement but a trajectory of measurements

 **Data Structure**
 - multiple records for one subject (at time points 3, 6, 9, 12, 18, 24, 36 months of age)
 - Identifiers: